-- 3. A piece of plastic pipe was rubbed with a piece of fur.
-From our electrostatic demos.
-(Videos are on the website.) - A. Is the plastic positive or negative? - The plastic is suspended and another charged piece of plastic is brought close. - B. Does the suspended plastic pipe move away or come towards the second pipe? - C. What will the suspended pipe do when the fur is brought close? - D. Which is greater: the amount of electrons lost by the fur or gained by the pipe?
+- A. Is the plastic positive or negative?
+The plastic is suspended and another charged piece of plastic is brought close. - B. Does the suspended plastic pipe move away or come towards the second pipe? - C. What will the suspended pipe do when the fur is brought close? - D. Which is greater: the amount of electrons lost by the fur or gained by the pipe?
 Then a piece of glass is rubbed with silk.
-The suspended plastic pipe attracts to the glass rod. - E. So the glass rod is positive or negative? - 4.
-The following is a diagram of an electroscope questions.
+The suspended plastic pipe attracts to the glass rod. - E. So the glass rod is positive or negative?

+4. The following is a diagram of an electroscope questions.
 The ball, leaves, and what connects them are all metal.